Processing Payments Using Emburse Expense

 • Approval of Dean, Director or Department Head, or their delegate, is required.

-• Approval can be given via email, or within Chrome River.
+• Approval can be given via email, or within Emburse.

 • Monetary Awards